osilander/203.311/Week10/Week10.md

 1. Understand the purpose of dimensional reduction techniques
 2. Understand why dimensional reduction is useful for analysing large datasets
+3. List three common methods for visualising RNA-seq data (volcano plot, heatmap, and PCA/UMAP/tSNE)
+4. Explain the differences between each of the above visulaisation methods.
-3. Explain the insights that dimensional reduction can give for RNA-seq data
+5. Explain the insights that dimensional reduction can give for RNA-seq data
-4. Perform the steps necessary to implement dimensional reduction on a dataset
+6. Perform the steps necessary to implement dimensional reduction on a dataset
-5. Interpret dimensional reduction plots
+7. Interpret dimensional reduction plots
-6. Disucss the advantages and disadvantages of two common dimensional reduction techniques, PCA and UMAP.
+8. Discuss the advantages and disadvantages of two common dimensional reduction techniques, PCA and UMAP.

 ## Introduction